Quick Answer

 Add this kit to your go-bag alongside the essentials in your bug-out bag checklist.

-Step 3: Get Your FCC Technician License
+Getting Your FCC Technician License

-This is easier than most people think:
+This is easier than most people think.
+Way easier.

 • Study resource: hamstudy.org (free) or the ARRL Technician license manual